bids-standard/bids-specification/src/modality-specific-files/motion.md

 these time information MAY be stored in form of latencies to recording onset (first sample) in the `*_motion.tsv` file.
 If a system has uneven sampling rate behavior, the `LATENCY` channel can be used to share these information.

-To store events alongside motion data when there are multiple tracking systems simulatenously in use, it is RECOMMENDED to designate a tracking system to the events file.
+To store events alongside motion data when there are multiple tracking systems simultaneously in use, it is RECOMMENDED to designate a tracking system to the events file.
 Such an events file name SHOULD include the `tracksys` key and looks like `sub-<label>[_ses-<label>]_task-<label>[_acq-<label>]_tracksys-<label>[_run-<index>]_events.tsv`.
 Event latencies can then be related to motion samples of multiple tracking systems also by using `acq_time` column entries in the `*_scans.tsv`.
 The same principle applies when the events file is saved alongside a simultaneously recorded non-motion data (for example EEG).